Drug Addiction With Impact Recovery

 The behaviors listed above are only a few examples of drug addiction signs.

 Every person is different, and it is very possible that your case is not

 typical.
 We offer free consultations to ensure everyone who is interested

-in our programs has a chance to tell their story and receive treatment
+in our programs has a chance to tell their story and receive a recovery program

 that is right for them.